freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 Since the backup and restore operations both involve transferring *all* of your SecureDrop's stored submissions over Tor, the process can take a long time.

-Encouraging Journalists to regularly delete older, unneeded submissions from the Admin Interface will save time and improve reliability when doing backups.
+Encouraging Journalists to regularly delete older, unneeded submissions will save time and improve reliability when doing backups.

 .. tip:: Although it varies, the average throughput of an Onion Service is
          about 3 Mbps, or roughly 90 minutes for 2GB.
 Plan your backup and restore accordingly.

-On the Application Server, open a Terminal via **Apps ▸ System Tools ▸ Console** on the Admin Workstation and run
+On the :ref:`Admin Workstation<glossary_admin_workstation>`, open a Terminal and run:

 .. code:: sh